-If you suffered frozen shoulder caused by a flu shot or other vaccine, contact our vaccine injury lawyers to see if you can obtain compensation from the National Vaccine Injury Compensation Program.
-Flu shots and other vaccines are injected in the deltoid, which is the shoulder cap.
+If you suffered Frozen Shoulder caused by a flu shot or other vaccine, contact our vaccine injury lawyers to see if you can obtain compensation from the National Vaccine Injury Compensation Program.
+Flu shots and other vaccines are injected into the deltoid muscle, which is the shoulder cap.
 If the injection is performed too high on the shoulder, the vaccine can penetrate the sensitive tendons and bursa within.

-If any of these symptoms arise after a flu shot, it is likely that the person has frozen shoulder caused by the flu shot:
+If any of these symptoms arise after a vaccine, it is likely that the recipient has

 In some cases, the shoulder pain will resolve on its own within a week or two.
-If it does not, then the pain is likely caused by a significant injury such as frozen shoulder, tendinitis, or bursitis.
-A person suffering from shoulder injuries following vaccination should see their family doctor as soon as possible.
+If it does not, then the pain is likely being caused by a significant injury such as Frozen Shoulder, Tendonitis, or Bursitis.
+A person suffering from shoulder injuries following vaccination should see a primary care physician as soon as possible.

-The primary care doctor will likely refer the patient to an orthopedic doctor who specializes in these injuries.
-In order to diagnose the injury, the orthopedic may order an MRI of the shoulder.
-However, frozen shoulder is relatively easy for a trained orthopedic doctor to diagnose due to the severely limited range of motion.
+The primary care physician will likely refer the patient to an orthopedist who specializes in these injuries.
+In order to diagnose the injury, the orthopedist may order an MRI of the shoulder.
+However, Frozen Shoulder is relatively easy for a trained orthopedist to recognize without extensive diagnostic testing due to the severely limited range of motion.

-The MRI may show inflammation, fluid collection, swelling, or even tears.
-After the orthopedic reviews the MRI, they can offer a diagnosis that usually includes one or all of bursitis, tendinitis, adhesive capsulitis and rotator cuff tear.
+An MRI may show inflammation, fluid collection, swelling, or even tears.
+After the orthopedist reviews the MRI, they can offer a diagnosis that usually includes one or all of the following: Bursitis, Tendonitis, Adhesive Capsulitis and Rotator Cuff Injury

-Doctors will treat not only the frozen shoulder symptoms but also the underlying cause of the frozen shoulder, such as bursitis or tendinitis.
+Doctors will treat not only the Frozen Shoulder symptoms but also the underlying cause of the Frozen Shoulder, such as Bursitis or Tendonitis.
 In mild cases, the patient will recover fully after a course of physical therapy.
-Physical therapy will usually be prescribed 2-3 times per week for a course of around 3 months.
+Physical therapy will usually be prescribed 2-3 times per week for approximately 3 months.

-If physical therapy is not beneficial, the orthopedic doctor may recommend corticosteroid injections.
+If physical therapy does not resolve the symptoms, the orthopedist may recommend corticosteroid injections.
 These steroid injections can relieve inflammation and help the patient regain some range of motion.
-In some cases the injections will completely remedy the problem.
+In some cases the injections will completely resolve the problem.
 In others, the relief may be temporary.
 In severe cases, surgery may be necessary.
 Manipulation under anesthesia is commonly performed to break up scar tissue.
-If bursitis or tendinitis is to blame for the symptoms, surgery to repair those conditions may be necessary as well.
+If Bursitis or Tendonitis is to blame for the symptoms, surgery to repair those conditions may be necessary as well.